kevin-mau/robo_advisor/README.md

 ![Amazon Lex - Initial build and test](https://github.com/kevin-mau/robo_advisor/blob/main/Resources/Amazon%20Lex%20-%20Initial%20build%20and%20test.gif?raw=true)

-In the following section, we will enhance the Robo Advisor with an Amazon Lambda Function using Python 3.7 as the runtime programming language.
+Next, we will enhance the Robo Advisor with an Amazon Lambda Function using Python 3.7 as the runtime programming language.

 In the lambda function we will add the following validation rules: